laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1534

-The webhook endpoint details [in your Stripe dashboard](https://dashboard.stripe.com/webhooks) should be updated to add `payment_method.automatically_updated` as one of the events sent to ensure that a user's payment method stays in sync between Cashier and Stripe when automatically updated by the issuer.
+[Your Stripe webhook](https://dashboard.stripe.com/webhooks) should be updated to include `payment_method.automatically_updated` as one of the events sent to your application.
+This will ensure that user payment method information stays in sync between Cashier and Stripe when the information is automatically updated by the card issuer.

 ## Upgrading To 14.4 From 14.3